Whiteknight/whiteknight.github.com/drafts/sub_problems.md

    bytecode.
 It should contain a little bit of information necessary to be invoked and to execute bytecode only.
 It shouldn't hold much other information.
 It probably does need to include a pointer to a LexInfo PMC for lexicals, but that's it.
+Maybe a subclass or a mixin can hold the pointer to LexInfo, but I don't want to push it.
 2. Other behaviors of Sub, like Closures and Methods can be broken out into separate subclasses or mixins, if such is warranted.
 For Closures I think we definitely want it.
 For Methods, it might be unnecessary.
 I'm not really convinced that Methods want to be treated any differently from ordinary Subs, but maybe HLLs think differently.
+Of course, maybe HLLs can provide subclasses for Methods themselves.
 3. Class, NameSpace, and MultiSub should all be given improved interfaces for populating their contents at runtime.
 NameSpace in particular needs to be dramatically cut, sliced, and refactored to remove all the magic and